longtian/react-datatables-example/README.md

 import 'datatables.net';
 ```

+After being imported, you can initialize a table DOM element normally

+`$(elem).dataTable(options)` or `$(elem).DataTable(options)`

-### Is it possible to use DataTable class directly ?
+### Is it possible to use DataTable object directly ?

-No, because it is deeply coupled with jQuery
+No, because it is deeply coupled with jQuery, it requires jQuery context to intialize the table.

+In fact, the DataTable object is imported by default.

 ```js
 import $ from 'jquery';